Truthy

 of the known falsy values.
 As a result, it isn’t possible to exclude all falsy

-values from a non-literal type like number
+values from a non-literal type like number.
+Truthy<number> will simply

-because TypeScript currently has no way to express
+evaluate back to number because TypeScript currently has no way to express

-all numbers except those assignable to T
+all numbers except those assignable to T. This makes this type most useful

 with